Oky-period-tracker/periodtracker/docs/localisation/translations.md

 You will need to add translations for other things such as country names, provinces, calendar names, themes, and avatars.
 There are also some changes required within the /assets submodules.

-Countries and provinces can be handled in a similar way as the app and content translations, you can download a sheet, add your changes, then upload, to generate a `.ts` file.
-However translations for some small things like the calendar need to be edited manually in the code.
+Countries and provinces can be handled in a similar way as the app and content translations, you can download a sheet, add your changes, then upload, to generate a `.ts` file, which then needs to be added into your translations submodule.

+With these sheets, please specify the language code in the first row.
+You can add multiple languages at once with these sheets, by simply adding multiple columns, with different language codes in the first row.

+The `countries.ts` and `provinces.ts` files both belong in the `/packages/core/src/modules/translations/` folder.

+Translations for some small things like the calendar need to be edited manually in the code.
 Compilation errors will help guide you to the places where these translations need to be added.

 ## Compilation